People at a park with city infrastructure and tree line in the background.

 • The "Learn More" CTA now smoothly scrolls to a short description of Imagine Cities.

-• We also replaced the carousel with an expanded section detailing each of the three digital tools.
-However, we did add an infinite carousel featuring the organization's partners.
+• We also inputted an expanded section detailing each of the three digital tools, with the addition of an infinite carousel featuring the organization's partners.

 Before